networkx/nx-parallel/CONTRIBUTING.md

 ## Setting up the development environment

-To setup the local development environment:
+To set the local development environment:

 - Fork this repository.
 - Clone the forked repository locally.